geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

 > <span class="pencil">Letter to the Editor</span>

-**Corrections:** In earlier seasons William Porden often made corrections to submissions, invariably improving on the original.
+**Corrections:** In earlier seasons the Pordens often made corrections to submissions, invariably improving on the original.
 On the assumption that the edited versions were those read out at meetings, they are indicated in green, with the original visible by hovering over the relevant text:

 > This is an example of a textual correction.
 Hover over <span data-tippy="original version here" class="green">the green text</span> to see the original.